susankizawa/regex/README.md

     ![image](https://github.com/user-attachments/assets/f5f63841-1cf3-4a0d-b0b3-47ea91cd6834)

-4. Click on the button to open the site in another window
+4. Click on the button to open the site in another window or just copy the URL of the site to a new tab